shreyaskr422/dotfiles/README.md

 ttf-cascadia-code-nerd
 topgrade

-ideal  start for hyprland go with this
+**ideal  start for hyprland go with this
 1. https://rlw.pages.dev/
 2. https://dotfiles-docs.vercel.app/

-As for selecting default  app we are going to use selectdefaultapplication-fork-git software. we can donwload from arch repos
+**As for selecting default  app we are going to use selectdefaultapplication-fork-git software. we can donwload from arch repos

-install nodejs npm for nvim reload and plugin install
+**install nodejs npm for nvim reload and plugin install

+**install

+xf86-video-amdgpu - for amd igpu
+mkinitcpio-firmware - for missing firmware in mkinitcpio conf